I received this book for free from a friend in exchange for an honest review. This does not affect my opinion of the book or the content of my review.

 An Aspen Creek Christmas

-This inspirational romance is a paperback edition that was published by Love Inspired on November 22, 2016 and has 288 pages.
+inspirational romance that was published by Love Inspired on November 22, 2016 and has 288 pages.

 Explore it on Goodreads or Amazon.

 Fourth in the Aspen Creek Crossroads inspirational romance series and revolving around two orphaned children whose aunt and uncle are battling for custody.
 Set in northern Wisconsin.

 It’s easy to see how this sweet, cozy story will end; the fun is in following the path for its details.
 Details that include a homey little village where everyone knows everyone else, and cares about each other; the care and concerns Ethan and Hannah take over the children in giving them confidence, boosting their self-esteem, and dealing with their grief; and, the positive approach Hannah has about the holidays.
 It certainly helps that Rustand has made Hannah an animal lover *grin*